 - Evenly spread the small drop of glue across the surface of the tear.
 Use a tool to do so, not your hands.
 A screwdriver can be a useful tool for doing so.
 Make sure that the glue is evenly pressed all around the edges of the tear in particular.

-- You should then bring the tear together, pressing and holding either side of the tear for a number of minutes.
-If you let go of the gloves too soon, this will not allow the glue to set and then a weak repair will be the result.
-If possible, a heavy object can be used in order to ensure that the affected area is held together until the glue has had time to set fully.
+- You should then bring the tear together, pressing and holding either side of the tear for several minutes.
+If you let go of the gloves too soon, this will not allow the glue to set, and then a weak repair will be the result.
+If possible, a heavy object can be used to ensure that the affected area is held together until the glue has had time to set fully.

-- Allow the glue to set for a number of hours and preferably leave them overnight without using them.
-Certain types of shoe glue will set faster than others, so make sure that you properly read the instructions before use.
+- Allow the glue to set for several hours and preferably leave them overnight without using them.
+Certain types of shoe glue will set faster than others, so ensure you properly read the instructions before use.
 It is better to leave the gloves a bit longer to ensure that the glue has fully set.

 - Try out the gloves once you have let enough time for the glue to set.
 Practice throwing and catching with a ball to see if the grip has been altered.
-If the tear is on an area where there is a lot of flexing, such as the palm or knuckles, you may need to apply a bit more glue to this area.
+If the tear is on an area where there are many flexings, such as the palm or knuckles, you may need to apply a bit more glue to this area.
 Otherwise, a new pair of gloves will usually be needed.

 To lower the probabilities of tears occurring or to look after your gloves a bit better after having repaired them, there are a few easy steps that you can follow.

-When you get a new pair of goalkeeper gloves, you will want to gently wash the grip with some warm water to prepare them for use.
-It is important that after every time of use that you properly clean and dry your goalkeeper gloves.
+When you get a new pair of goalkeeper gloves, you will want to gently wash the grip with warm water to prepare them for use.
+It is essential that after every time of service that you properly clean and dry your goalkeeper gloves.
 Even though you will probably be tired after the session or game, this process will pay off in the long term.

-No matter what the conditions may be, they still need a light wash under a tap to remove any surface dirt.
+No matter the conditions, they still need a light wash under a tap to remove any surface dirt.
 There are specialized cleaning gels that can be used if there is a lot of dirt on them.
-However, don’t scrub too hard or else you will start scrubbing away the grip.
+However, don’t scrub too hard, or else you will start cleaning away the grip.